Don Adams: Later work

 Adams resurrected the Maxwell Smart character for a series of television commercials for Savemart, a retail chain that sold audio and video equipment.
 He also did a series of audio/radio commercials in the 1980s for Chief Auto Parts, a retail automobile parts establishment later sold to AutoZone.

 He also appeared in the film Jimmy the Kid (1982) and played a cameo role as a harbormaster in Back to the Beach (1987).

 Adams attempted a situation-comedy comeback in Canada with Check it Out! in 1985.
 Set in a supermarket, the show ran for three years but was not successful in the United States.
 The show also starred Gordon Clapp, an unknown actor at the time, who developed a rapport with Adams.

 In 1995, Adams reprised his Maxwell Smart role one last time on Get Smart for Fox; it co-starred Barbara Feldon and rising star Andy Dick as Max and 99's son.
-Unlike the original version, this show did not appeal to younger viewers, and it was canceled after just seven episodes.
+Unlike the original version, this show did not appeal to younger viewers and it was canceled after just seven episodes.
 One of Adams's last public appearances was at the Get Smart Gathering on November 7, 2003, at a North Hollywood restaurant, in which fans of the show joined the cast and some of the creative talent of the series.

 Adams was the voice of the title character in Tennessee Tuxedo and His Tales (1963–66), with his bombastic catchphrase "Tennessee Tuxedo will not fail!"
 Later, he voiced himself in animated form for a guest shot in an episode of Hanna-Barbera's The New Scooby-Doo Movies, titled "The Exterminator".
 His most notable voiceover work was that of the title character in Inspector Gadget.
 He voiced the character in the original television series (1983–85) and a 1992 Christmas special, as well as in subsequent 1990s spinoffs Gadget Boy and Inspector Gadget's Field Trip.
 He retired from voicing Inspector Gadget in 1999.

-His last roles were the character of Principal Hickey in the late-1990s/early-2000s Disney cartoon Pepper Ann, Ranger Rudy in Fisher-Price CD-ROM game Outdoor Adventures: Ranger Trail, and the voice of Brain the Dog in the end credits for the 1999 film version of Inspector Gadget.
+His last roles were the voices of Brain the Dog in the end credits for the 1999 film version of Inspector Gadget and Principal Hickey in the late-1990s/early-2000s Disney animated series Pepper Ann.